New memo from State Police, more than two years after Ronald Greene died, says don't 'destroy' case files

 Trending News

+Haley is representing the family of Ronald Greene.
+He just returned from Orlando where they met with federal investigators.
+Any grand jury hearing tied to this case would most likely be held in Shreveport sometime in August.

+"They assured us they are looking at bringing serious charges against anyone who had anything to do with the killing of Ronald Greene, obstructing justice and the cover-up," Haley said.

-Holland is handling legal matters after the agency’s head attorney, Faye Morrison, was removed from her position and reassigned after Nakamoto’s reporting on the controversial internal memos about shifting liability and notes on excessive force.
+Holland sent the memo out and is handling legal matters after the agency’s head attorney, Faye Morrison, was removed from her position and reassigned after Nakamoto’s reporting on the controversial internal memos about shifting liability and notes on excessive force.

 The memo sent this week sets up internal procedures for dealing with expected legal action against State Police and ongoing internal investigations and an outside federal inquiry into the state’s top police agency.